 Exploit #1 – Google’s new Web browser (Chrome) allows files (e.g., executables) to be automatically downloaded to the user’s computer without any user prompt.

 Exploit #2 – The vulnerability is caused due to a boundary error when handling the “SaveAs” function.
-On saving a malicious page with an overly long title (
+On saving a malicious page with an overly long title (<title> tag in HTML), the program causes a stack-based overflow and makes it possible for attackers to execute arbitrary code on users’ systems.

 Google Chrome is a nice browser, however, it doesn’t have the functionality of FireFox.
 If I am going to use a browser for fun, I will stick with Opera, at least for now.
 The average user might want to stick with their normal browser until Chrome is out of beta.